TheOrderOfPhoenix/ASP.NET/02_ProjectOrientedSessions/Session04/Session04.md

 - Ok, BadRequest, NotFound and StatusCode are Json results to send through api
 - Use TransportationService to communicate with Application

-To test your project, run it and use Swagger or Postman

 # Inserting Sample Data

-> For testing purposes, add some data into the related tables.
+For testing purposes, add some data into the related tables.
-> You are provided with a SQL script, that adds some sample data into the following tables
+You are provided with a SQL script, that adds some sample data into the following tables

- > Important Notes: Note that different database names, and different table names will produce errors while executing the script.
+ **Important Notes:** Note that different database names, and different table names will produce errors while executing the script.
 Consider adjusting these names before executing the script

 - Cities
 - Companies
 - LocationTypes
 - Locations